armelsoubeiga/evclust/README.md

 ## License

-`py-pkgs-cookiecutter` was created by Tomas Beuzen and Tiffany Timbers.
-It is licensed under the terms of the BSD license.
+`evclust` was created by Armel SOUBEIGA.
+It is licensed under the terms of the MIT license.